Krishnagiri: History

+Prehistoric

 The Krishnagiri district has a prehistoric importance.
-Archeological sources confirm the presence of habitats of mankind during Paleolithic, Neolithic and Mesolithic Ages.
+Archeological sources confirm human habitation during Paleolithic, Neolithic and Mesolithic Ages.
 Various rock paintings and rock carvings of Indus Valley civilization and Iron Age seen in this district support the historical significance of this district.

+Classical and modern history

 Krishnagiri region is a part of the ancient Kongu Nadu and Chera country.
 Historically it was ruled by Chera rulers.
 Later the region came under Cholas, Pallavas, Gangas, Nulambas, Hoysalas, Vijaya Nagar and Bijapur emperors, Wodeyars of Mysore and Nayaks of Madurai.
 This region of Krishnagiri served as "Gateway of Tamil Nadu" and the protective barrier for the southern region defending onslaughts from invaders with motives of imperialism and exploitation.
 Krishnagiri Fort become the first and foremost defensive place.
 The majestic fortress, built on Krishnagiri hill by the Vijaya Nagar emperors, stands as testimony still now.

 During Mysore war I, the British troops passed through Krishnagiri to attack Hyder Ali's Forces at Kaveripattinam.
 British army was defeated here.
 In Mysore war II after the "Treaty of Srirangapattinam" entire region of Salem and Barah Mahal were surrendered to the British.
-In 1792 AD, Captain Alexander Reed became the first District Collector of this region.
+In 1792 CE, Captain Alexander Reed became the first District Collector of this region.
 Under the diplomacy of Robert Clive, the then Governor of Madras Presidency, Krishnagiri became the headquarters of Bara Mahal.

-A mint was established at Krishnagiri in 1794 AD.
+A mint was established at Krishnagiri in 1794 CE.
 Gold, silver and copper coins were forged here.
 Many soldiers from Krishnagiri region took part in the world war and were killed.
 The historical importance and potential growth in education, economy and tourism of present Krishnagiri made it necessary to create a separate district.
 Krishnagiri was formed as 30th district by the Government of Tamil Nadu.
 Krishnagiri district was carved out of Dharmapuri district on 9 February 2004 with five taluks and ten blocks.